I made this roller because I love the smell of citrus oils.

 - Cut the peppers and onions into strips and dice the potatoes.

-- Sprinkle the seasonings on top.
+- Place all veggies in a bowl and sprinkle the seasonings on top.
 I don’t give exact measurements because I really don’t measure this one.
 Just put on as much or as little as you like being sure to get some seasoning on all veggies.

 Talk about a simple meal!
 Especially if you do what I do and cook your rice in the crock pot.
 There are those nights when you don’t have time to spend on cooking a meal or you just really don’t want to.
 When those nights hit, this meal is for you!